-Once invitations have been sent, a banquet should not be rescheduled or canceled unless there is a very good reason.

-- The time, place, and dress code should be clearly written on the invitation. - For an important banquet, the host should remind the guests beforehand who will be attending.
+- Once invitations have been sent, a banquet should not be rescheduled or cancelled unless there is a very good reason. - The time, place, and dress code should be clearly written on the invitation. - For an important banquet, the host should remind the guests who will be attending beforehand.

-- Important matters for guests - Guests should arrive on time.
-(Please see figure 1 on page 13.) - When attending a banquet abroad held at the host's residence, guests may present the host with a token gift representative of their country to show appreciation. - Guests should not take uninvited guests to the banquet. - Guests should dress appropriately as stated on the invitation.
+Important matters for guests

+- Guests should arrive on time.
+(Please see figure 5) - When attending a banquet abroad held at the host's residence, guests may present the host with a token gift representative of their country to show appreciation.

+- Guests should not take uninvited guests to the banquet. - Guests should dress appropriately as stated on the invitation.
 When in doubt, ask the host for clarification.